 All other applicants must meet the following requirements:

 - Eligible for admission to Central Methodist University's Graduate School

-- Current Bachelor of Science in Nursing (BSN) Degree from a college or university accredited by CCNE or ACEN (previously NLNAC).
+- Current Bachelor of Science in Nursing (BSN) Degree from a college or university accredited by CCNE, ACEN, or CNEA.

 - Current, undisciplined RN license from a U.S. state or territory